puppetlabs/puppetdb/documentation/load_testing_tool.markdown

 directories.
 One or all of these directories can be used as input to the load testing tool.

-Running the load testing tool
+Running the load testing tool (benchmark)
 -----

 Before running the load testing tool, make sure you have the full path to your